 The points above are added to calculate the "Customer satisfaction" score of Ria, who scores 7 points on a maximum of 10 points.

-We looked at over 150 reviews of Ria on Trustpilot and found that reviewers gave Ria a positive score of 7.8 out of 10.
-Although comments from users were generally positive, there were some other, more mixed reviews.
+Ria has over 2,400 reviews on Trustpilot, scoring four out of five stars and a TrustScore of 8.3 out of 10.
+Although comments from users were largely positive, there were some other, more mixed reviews.

 The FAQ and help center of Ria are easy to understand